Botox for Jaw Tension: What Patients Need to Know Before Treatment

 - Simon Coghlan MSc, BSc Physio, DipMedAc

-I want to be clear from the beginning that I am not against Botox injections in clinical practice.
-In the right setting, and for the right person, they may have a role.
-That is especially true when treatment is provided by a medically trained professional, such as a maxillofacial specialist or an appropriately trained dentist, and when it is planned carefully.
+I want to be clear from the beginning.
+I am not against Botox injections in clinical practice.
+In the right setting, for the right person, Botox may have a very useful role.
+This is especially true when treatment is provided by a medically trained professional, such as a maxillofacial specialist or an appropriately trained dentist, and when it is planned carefully.

-This research-based blog explains why I am careful about recommending Botox for TMD, while at the same time accepting that it may help in selected cases.
+This research-based blog explains why I remain careful about recommending Botox for temporomandibular disorders, while still accepting that it may help in selected cases.

 Why people use Botox for TMD